ANTITRUST & INTELLECTUAL PROPERTY

 Our antitrust and IP attorneys handle cases spanning the global economic spectrum.
 From pharmaceuticals, agricultural products, computers, software, and industrial inputs to financial services, healthcare, and the high-tech industry, we draw on a deep reservoir of knowledge about the operational, marketing, economic and competitive issues relevant to these cases, along with our tested trial experience.

-Lieff Cabraser’s Cases in Antitrust & Intellectual Property
+Lieff Cabraser’s Antitrust Cases

 |Airline Ticket Price Collusion||Price-fixing|